junh1024/junh1024-Documents/Audio/Surround/Home Theater Audio Formats Myths.md

 ### 7.1 adds rear speakers to 5.1
 DEPENDS on who you ask.
 Dolby & SMPTE will say yes.
 Microsoft will say no (in WAVEFORMATEXTENSIBLE back comes before side, so 5.1 has back speakers, not side speakers).
 DTS (in a YT video) claimed "7.1 splits the surround speakers of 5.1 into 2 pairs for an enlarged sweet spot".
 This must be universally correct since it's vague.
 The side/back difference in ordering can cause problems in data exchange.

+### You can store Atmos in FLAC
+FALSE.
+Atmos for consumers is generally 12-16 channels or objects, but the FLAC codec only supports 8 fixed channels, so there's a problem.
+If you're able to "successfully" store Atmos in FLAC, you're prolly storing the legacy 7.1 presentation of THD Atmos.

 ## For Consumers